 Cowboy coffee, on the other hand, is considered the laziest coffee in the world.
 But it’s not quite that simple.
 Pouring water directly onto coffee grounds without using anything else isn’t just a makeshift solution for backpackers and campers.

-The method is cupping.
+The method is called cupping in specialty coffee circles.
 And fans are hell-bent on making sure that the grind, the amount of coffee and all other parameters are exactly the same in each cup.
 Not to mention implemented according to scientific standards.

 Here, no one waits for the “crust” of coffee grounds to settle on the bottom because it’s broken with a special tablespoon to get to the liquid.
 Once that’s done, you can slurp and give your senses a test for all it’s worth.